Phase Transitions of Spectral Initialization for High-Dimensional Nonconvex Estimation: Main Results

 is an odd function plus some arbitrary constant $C$.
 In this case, $\mathbb{E} zs^2 = \mathbb{E}[ g(s) s^2] = C$ and $\mathbb{E} z = \mathbb{E} g(s) = C$ and thus \eref{pos_corr} does not hold.
 In practice, this means that the spectral method will not be effective for acquisition models such as $z = \sign(s) + C$.
 We will revisit this point in \sref{conclusion} where we describe an alternative initialization scheme that can handle such cases.

-As a final remark before we present our main results, we note that, since the eigenvector $\vx_1^n$ is always normalized, the spectral method cannot provide any information about the norm of $\vxi_n$.
-However, in many cases when the sensing vectors are drawn from certain random ensembles, there are simple methods to accurately estimate $\nrm = \norm{\vxi_n}$.
+A final remark before we present our main results: Since the eigenvector $\vx_1^n$ is always normalized, the spectral method cannot provide any information about the norm of $\vxi_n$.
+However, in many cases where the sensing vectors are drawn from certain random ensembles, there are simple methods to accurately estimate $\nrm = \norm{\vxi_n}$.
 We provide some discussions on how to do this in Appendix~\ref{appendix:norm}.